 Meaning: Do you understand?

-The African-American slang of the 1930s continued to be a source of inspiration even 30 years later.
+The African American slang of the 1930s continued to be a source of inspiration even 30 years later.
 It traces its roots to the more literal use of “digging,” getting below the surface of the ground to the metaphoric knowledge beneath.
-The Monkees used the phrase as a song title in their 1968 feature film “Head,” marking the term's transition past jazz and into the thriving rock and roll scene.
+The Monkees used the phrase as a song title in their 1968 feature film “Head,” marking the term's transition past jazz and into the thriving rock 'n' roll scene.

 Meaning: dazed or stupefied; lacking focus

 A shortening of “spaced-out,” the first appearance of “spacey” in print coincides with the end of the Space Race between the USA and USSR.
 The quest to be the first nation to put a human on the moon, immortalized in JFK’s “We choose to go the moon” speech in 1962, culminated in the landing of the Apollo 11 space mission on July 20, 1969.